forwardemail/forwardemail.net/app/views/faq/index.md

 ## Do you have rate limiting

+Sender rate limiting is either by the root domain parsed from a reverse PTR lookup on the sender's IP address – or if that does not yield a result, then it simply uses the sender's IP address.
+Note that we refer to this as `Sender` below.

+Our MX servers have daily limits for inbound mail received for [encrypted IMAP storage](/encrypted-email):

+* Instead of rate limiting inbound mail received on an individual alias basis (e.g. `you@yourdomain.com`) – we rate limit by the alias's domain name itself (e.g. `yourdomain.com`).
+This prevents `Senders` from flooding the inboxes of all aliases across your domain at once.
+* We have general limits that apply to all `Senders` across our service regardless of recipient:
+  * `Senders` that we consider to be "trusted" as a source of truth (e.g. `gmail.com`, `microsoft.com`, `apple.com`) are limited to sending 100 GB per day.
+  * `Senders` that are [allowlisted](#do-you-have-an-allowlist) are limited to sending 10 GB per day.
+  * All other `Senders` are limited to sending 1 GB and/or 300 messages per day.
+* We have a specific limit per `Sender` and `yourdomain.com` of 1 GB and/or 1000 messages daily.

-Yes, we have rate limiting which applies only to senders not on the [allowlist](#do-you-have-an-allowlist).
+The MX servers also limit messages being forwarded to one or more recipients through rate limiting – but this only applies to `Senders` not on the [allowlist](#do-you-have-an-allowlist):

-We only permit up to 100 connections per hour, per sender resolved FQDN root domain (or) sender remote IP address (if no reverse PTR is available), and per envelope recipient to.
+* We only permit up to 100 connections per hour, per `Sender` resolved FQDN root domain (or) `Sender` remote IP address (if no reverse PTR is available), and per envelope recipient to.
 We store the key for rate limiting as a cryptographic hash in our Redis database.

-If you are sending email through our system, please ensure you have a reverse PTR set up for all your IP addresses (otherwise each unique FQDN root domain or IP address you send from will be rate limited).
+* If you are sending email through our system, please ensure you have a reverse PTR set up for all your IP addresses (otherwise each unique FQDN root domain or IP address you send from will be rate limited).

-Note that if you send through a popular system such as Amazon SES, then you will not be rate limited since (at the time of this writing) Amazon SES is listed in our allowlist.
+* Note that if you send through a popular system such as Amazon SES, then you will not be rate limited since (at the time of this writing) Amazon SES is listed in our allowlist.

-If you are sending from a domain such as `test.abc.123.example.com`, then the rate limit will be imposed on `example.com`.
+* If you are sending from a domain such as `test.abc.123.example.com`, then the rate limit will be imposed on `example.com`.
 Many spammers use hundreds of sub-domains to work around common spam filters that only rate limit unique hostnames as opposed to unique FQDN root domains.

-Senders that exceed the rate limit will be rejected with a 421 error.
+* `Senders` that exceed the rate limit will be rejected with a 421 error.

 ## How do you protect against backscatter